shuvrobasu/vulnerabilty_scanner/README.md

 <br>Do you want to see the links? (y/n): y
 <br>Do you want to save the found links to a file? (y/n): y

 # Customization
-<br>You can customize the list of directories to scan by modifying the directories list in the scanner.py script.
-You can also adjust the terminal color codes and banner text as needed.
+<br>You can customize the list of directories to scan by modifying the directories list in the scanner.py script OR modifying the included DEF.FOL file.
+You may also add your edit this file based on your needs.
+This file should be in the same folder as the script.
+If the file is not present, then the script will scan only a small set of folder, which you can edit in the script directly.

 # Contribution
 <br>Contributions are welcome!
 If you have suggestions or improvements, please submit an issue or a pull request.
-Ensure that your code adheres to the existing style and includes appropriate tests.
+Ensure that your code adheres to the existing style and includes appropriate tests and comments for me (and others).

 # License
 <br>This project is licensed under the MIT License - see the LICENSE file for details.